 Our Sustainability Values include REDUCING OUR CARBON FOOTPRINT and SUPPORTING OTHER SMALL BUSINESSES.

 Operating a business with the least amount of environmental impact is a core value of ours.
 But it can be challenging.
 Designing floral arrangements that don't include disposable items requires careful thought, planning, and sometimes ingenuity.
 Sorting all the green waste from anything inorganic after events is time intensive and tedious.
 Eco-friendly materials tend to be more expensive than mass produced conventional products.
-Buying from local sources can sometimes actually take more time to source.
+Buying from local sources can sometimes actually take more time to source than ordering South American flowers Fed Ex'd to your front door.
 The commodity of flowers is becoming, like many things in our world - anything you want delivered quickly to your doorstep for the cheapest price possible.
 But we have to ask ourselves, "What are the true costs of this?"

 We care deeply about the environment and all living things on this planet.
 Below are our floral sustainability efforts in attempting to be the most environmentally conscious we can be.
 We are always adopting new eco-friendly measures and continually tweaking our design methods to produce less waste.
 Trying to be better, trying to do better.